 0 / 0

-Meaning of Lowering the Gaze
+Lowering the gaze

 Question: 85622

-What is meant by lowering the gaze?
+What is meant by lowering the gaze?.

 Answer

-Shaykh Al-Islam Ibn Taymiyah (may Allah have mercy on him) said in Majmu` Al-Fatawa (15/414):
+Shaykh al-Islam Ibn Taymiyah (may Allah have mercy on him) said in Majmoo’ al-Fataawa (15/414):

-“Allah, may He be Glorified and Exalted, has enjoined us in His Book to lower the gaze, which is of two types: refraining from looking at `Awrahs and refraining from looking at the site of desire.
+Allah, may He be glorified and exalted, has enjoined us in His Book to lower the gaze, which is of two types: refraining from looking at ‘awrahs and refraining from looking at the site of desire.

-The former refers to a man refraining from looking at the `Awrah of another person.
+The former refers to a man refraining from looking at the ‘awrah of another person.

-Ibn Taymiyah (may Allah have mercy on him) says in Majmu` Al-Fatawa (15/379):
+Ibn Taymiyah says in Majmoo’ al-Fataawa (15/379):

-Just as lowering the gaze includes not looking at the `Awrahs of other people and other prohibited things, it also includes refraining from looking into people’s houses.
+Just as lowering the gaze includes not looking at the ‘awrahs of other people and other haraam things, it also includes refraining from looking into people’s houses.
 A man’s house conceals his body just as his garments conceal him.
 Allah has mentioned lowering the gaze and guarding one’s private parts after the verse about asking for permission to enter, because the house covers a person just as the clothes on his body do.
 End quote.

-Ibn Al-Qayyim (may Allah have mercy on him) said in Madarij As-Salikin (1/117):
+Ibn al-Qayyim (may Allah have mercy on him) said in Madaarij al-Saalikeen (1/117):

-• Refraining from looking at what people have of wealth, wives, children, worldly goods and so on.
+3 – Refraining from looking at what people have of wealth, wives, children, worldly goods and so on.

 Allah says (interpretation of the meaning):

-Ibn Sa`di (may Allah have mercy on him) said in his Tafsir (434):
+Ibn Sa’di said in his Tafseer (434):

 He also said (p.
 516):

-“This means, do not be impressed and do not look repeatedly admiring worldly pleasures and those who are enjoying them, such as delicious food and drink, fine clothing, beautiful houses and adorned women, for all of that is the adornment of this world in which those who are deceived rejoice.
+i.e., do not be impressed and do not look repeatedly admiring worldly pleasures and those who are enjoying them, such as delicious food and drink, fine clothing, beautiful houses and adorned women, for all of that is the adornment of this world in which those who are deceived rejoice.
 And those who do wrong enjoy it by ignoring the Hereafter.
 But it will all soon end and cease to be, and those who love it will die, then they will regret when regret will be to no avail, and they will realize the state they are in when the Resurrection begins.
 Allah has made it a test and a trial, so that it may be known who will be deceived by it and who will be better in deeds.
-(End quote)
+End quote.

 The scholars have mentioned many benefits of lowering the gaze, including the following:

-“There are a number of benefits in lowering the gaze:
+There are a number of benefits in lowering the gaze:

-• It creates a heart that is devoted to and focused on Allah.
+3 – It creates a heart that is devoted to and focused on Allah.
 Letting the gaze wander distracts the heart and keeps it far from Allah.
 There is nothing more harmful to a person than letting his gaze wander, as it creates alienation between a person and his Lord.

-• It strengthens the heart and brings it peace, just as letting the gaze wander weakens it and makes it sad.
+4 – It strengthens the heart and brings it peace, just as letting the gaze wander weakens it and makes it sad.

-• It brings light to the heart, just as letting the gaze wander brings darkness to it.
+5 – It brings light to the heart, just as letting the gaze wander brings darkness to it.
 Hence Allah mentioned the verse of light immediately after the command to lower the gaze, as He says (interpretation of the meaning):

 Then straight after that He says (interpretation of the meaning):